Policies and Procedures

 Information necessary for re-entry evaluations at the college will include the admitting hospital’s lab work and treatment summary.
 If no additional lab work is performed at the admitting hospital, the lab work from the emergency department will be requested.
 This information should be faxed from the hospital to the Counseling Center at (914) 251-6399 OR Health Services at (914) 251-6388, OR the Wellness Center at (914)251-5963 (as directed in your notification letter).

-Additionally, the college reserves the right to require a reentry assessment with the Office of Community Engagement.
-If deemed appropriate, you will be directed to do so in your notification letter, and must contact the Office of Community Engagement at (914) 251-6320.
+Additionally, the college reserves the right to require a reentry assessment with the Office of Residential and Student Life.
+If deemed appropriate, you will be directed to do so in your notification letter, and must contact the Office of Residential and Student Life at (914) 251-6320.

 On the basis of the information provided during the above appointments, an administrative determination will be made about your ability to remain in school and in campus housing, and any special conditions on your continued attendance (i.e., part-time study only, residential status).